lucasmrdt/bb-collab-screenshot/README.md

-### 5 - Define a fonction which return the max rectangle
+### 5 - Define a function that returns the max rectangle.

 ```python